naveens01/nginx-operator-refinement/devportal.md

   When enabled, Cloudflare will manage SSL certificate verification.
 The NGINX configuration will ensure that requests are routed through Cloudflare, leveraging their CDN and security features.

 - **Disabled:**
-  When disabled, SSL certificates are verified internally, similar to the Control Plane configuration.
+  When disabled, SSL certificates are verified internally.